K-Lab-Code/My-Readme-Template-Generator/My-ReadMe.md

 ## Installation

-fdfdd
+click link to website

 ## Usage

-fff
+to create todo list for your pets

 ## Credits

-dfdfd
+cody, kalab, joel, conner

 ## License

-This application us covered under the MIT License.
+Distributed under the MIT License.
+See LICENSE.txt for more information.

 ## Questions